-In light of recent events, during the third quarter of 2007, we selectively sold approximately \$650 million of Agency and AAA rated MBS at a loss of approximately \$22 million, with approximately \$12 million of such net loss previously reflected in the carrying value of these assets at June 30, 2007.
-As a result of these sales, we were able to (i) decrease the size of our non-Agency MBS portfolio by approximately one-third (approximately \$280 million) and (ii) positively impact the spreads earned on our MBS portfolio and future earnings by disposing of lower-yielding Agency MBS acquired prior to 2006 that were negatively impacting our net interest income.
+During the third quarter of 2007, we selectively sold approximately \$650 million of Agency and AAA rated MBS at a loss of approximately \$22 million, with approximately \$12 million of such net loss previously reflected in the carrying value of these assets at June 30, 2007.
+As a result of these sales, we were able to (i) decrease the size of our non-Agency MBS portfolio by approximately one-third

+(approximately \$280 million) and (ii) positively impact the spreads earned on our MBS portfolio and future earnings by disposing of lower-yielding Agency MBS acquired prior to 2006 that were negatively impacting our net interest income.
 Specifically, the Agency MBS that were sold generated an average yield of approximately 4.3% during the second quarter of 2007 and had coupons that were not scheduled to reset during the 12 months following their sales.
-In addition, during the third quarter of 2007, we acquired approximately \$313 million of Agency MBS.
-These transactions increased our concentration in Agency MBS, positively impacted our portfolio yield and allowed us to decrease the amount of borrowings under our repurchase agreements.
+In addition, during the third quarter of 2007, we acquired or committed to purchase approximately \$1.089 billion of Agency MBS.
+These transactions increased our concentration in Agency MBS and positively impacted our portfolio yield.